gioblu/PJON/documentation/addressing.md

 `PJONMaster` and `PJONSlave` classes implement the [dynamic addressing](/specification/PJON-dynamic-addressing-specification-v3.0.md) features.
 Slaves are uniquely identified a 5 bytes unique device address, they can automatically discover masters, request device ids and move through the network disconnecting from one master and connecting to another.
 Masters keep an updated list of known dynamically addressed slaves.
 Use the `PJON` class if those features are not required.

 ### PJONMaster
-The `PJONMaster` class implement master's dynamic addressing procedure which is totally automatic a requires no configuration although some optional configuration is available.
+`PJONMaster` implements the master's side of the dynamic addressing procedure which is totally automatic a requires no configuration although some optional configuration is available.
 ```cpp
 // Optionally configurable maximum amount of slaves handled by master
 #define PJON_MAX_DEVICES 50